Things to do in London in 3 days

 Buckingham Palace is the most famous palace in the United Kingdom, dating back to 1703 and is the main London residence of the sovereign of the United Kingdom.

-If you want to access its interior, you can book tickets for Buckingham Palace to visit the State Rooms, the Throne Rooms and the Royal Picture Gallery.
+If you want to access its interior, you can book a visit to Buckingham Palace to see the State Rooms, the Throne Rooms and the Royal Picture Gallery.

 Changing of the Guard Ceremony